binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 #### Mobile Phone Data

-You could ask that people don't use their cell phones, or perhaps leave them at reception.
+You could ask that people do not use their cell phones, or perhaps leave them at reception.
 You could block the cell phone signals, but in many countries this is [illegal](https://www.fcc.gov/general/jamming-cell-phones-and-gps-equipment-against-law).
 This is a hard one, do some brain-storming with your colleagues.

 #### DNS, SSH